 Some people have teeth that may be weaker or “soft.”
 When your teeth don’t have enough enamel or have weakened enamel, it can make them more vulnerable to damage and decay.
 Those folks are likely to go to the dentist more often due to tooth sensitivity, cavities, toothaches, and many more issues with their oral health.
 But the truth is, there is no such thing as soft teeth.
-It is just that folks who think they have foot teeth actually have teeth that are less likely to withstand everyday wear and tear even with the best hygiene.
+It is just that folks who think they have soft teeth actually have teeth that are less likely to withstand everyday wear and tear even with the best hygiene.
 We would like to share some measures that you can take to protect your teeth and make them less cavity-prone and able to withstand everyday use.

 Things That Contribute To “Soft” Teeth

 Over time, GERD can erode tooth enamel.
 Research shows that enamel erodes at a pH (acid level) of 5.5.
 With a pH of less than 2.0, your stomach acid can damage the enamel on your teeth and cause hot/cold sensitivity, decay, discoloration, and chipping.
 You may be surprised to learn that hormone surges may make you more vulnerable to gum disease.
 Here’s why: More female hormones (estrogen and progesterone) cause more blood to flow to your gums, which causes them to become more sensitive and “overreact” to anything that may irritate them.Misconception about soft teeth includes thinking pregnancy, breastfeeding, diabetes or allergies can cause their teeth to become soft if you are having problems it is more likely it is from one of the above or the following issues…

 - Too many soft drinks, which have phosphoric and citric acid

 - Dry mouth or low saliva flow (xerostomia)

 - Brush your teeth at least twice daily